CatchoftheDay/build-and-push-buildkite-plugin/README.md

 ### `group-key` [string]
 This is the key assigned to the job group that encapsulates the build tasks.
 This key is used by subsequent jobs that depend this build completing.
 Default: `build-and-push`

+### `always-pull` [boolean]
+Should the builder always attempt to pull fresh source images.
+This will ensure it always uses the latest available version of an image tag.
+Can be disabled to potentially improve build times _slightly_ if there is low risk of the upstream tagged image being updated.
+Default: `true`